dodo920306/The_Ohara_Protocol/README.md

  This repository contains the source code of the Ohara Protocol, an E-Book trading system based on the ERC-1155 standard running on the Arbitrum blockchain.

  It allows publishers to mint their E-Books as NFTs and sell them to buyers.
 The system utilizes the Arbitrum chain for its high throughput and low transaction fees, providing a seamless and efficient E-Book trading experience for all parties involved.

+ Every E-Books' metadata will be uploaded to Arweave, and every E-Books' content will also be uploaded to Arweave but only after being encrypted by AES.
+The key will be saved by the server so that whenever E-Book owners want to read the book, they can read it after the server decrypts it.
+This way, every book data is saved forever and no one but its owners can read it.

  You can see more details on https://100.adi.gov.tw/ahvs1?id=62.